-The results are weighted a posteriori to the population in each district by sex and five-year age groups.
-No urban/rural weighting is carried out.
+The results are weighted a posteriori to the population in private households by sex and five-year age groups.
+No regional or urban/rural weighting is carried out.

 Data in wave 1 are collected with face-to-face interviews by 4 field workers using CAPI.
 Data in subsequent waves (2-6) are collected with telephone interviews by 7 interviewers using CATI.
-The response rate before substitution in the last three quarters of 2004 was 98.4%.
+The response rate before substitution in 2005 was 97.2%.

-The number of proxy interviews of persons aged 15-74 years was 32% in 2004.
+The number of proxy interviews of persons aged 15-74 years was 30% in 2005.